gojimmypi/IoT_BBQ/Assignments/Final_Project_Report.md

 ![VisualGDB_Debugger_Button.png](./images/VisualGDB_Debugger_Button.png)

-If the build was successful, the code will be send to the board:
+If the build was successful, the code will be sent to the board:

 ![VisualGDB_build_and_upload.png](./images/VisualGDB_build_and_upload.png)
 <br/><br/>